-The assumed low density to the SE would imply that the blast wave is still in the early part of the transition from the free expansion to the Sedov-Taylor phase, and thus that the reverse shock on that side has only traveled a small fraction of the distance back to the center.
-On the NW side of the remnant, by contrast, the much smaller forward shock radius can be explained by interaction with a much denser medium, for which a density $n{\rm H} \sim 1-5 \,{\rm cm}^{-3}$ can be estimated^[7].
+The assumed low density to the SE would imply that the blast wave is still in the early part of the transition from the free expansion to the Sedov-Taylor phase, and thus that the reverse shock on that side has only traveled a small fraction of the distance back to the centre.
+On the NW side of the remnant, by contrast, the much smaller forward shock radius can be explained by interaction with a much denser medium, for which a density $n{\rm H} \sim 1-5~{\rm cm}^{-3}$ can be estimated [7].
 On the NW side, the SNR would then be well into the Sedov-Taylor phase, with the reverse shock having reached the center and interacted with the PWN.
-Blondin et al.^[8] have shown that the evolution of a composite SNR in such an asymmetric medium results in the reverse shock compressing and displacing the particles injected by the pulsar prior to the reverse shock interaction.
-This offset has been also observed in other "middle-aged" PWNe^[9] thus raising the possibility that the additional Gaussian component in γ -rays which we find to the SE of the pulsar might originate from such a relic PWN.
+Blondin et al. [8] have shown that the evolution of a composite SNR in such an asymmetric medium results in the reverse shock compressing and displacing the PWN in the direction opposite the high density region, yielding an offset, "relic" PWN comprising the particles injected by the pulsar prior to the reverse shock interaction.
+This offset has been also observed in other "middle-aged" PWNe [9] thus raising the possibility that the additional Gaussian component in γ -rays which we find to the SE of the pulsar might originate from such a relic PWN.